Imburse-Payments/imburse-payments.github.io/pages/tutorials/get-access-token.md

 - A `Tenant API Key`.
 See the tutorial [Creating a Tenant API Key](/pages/tutorials/creating-a-tenant-api-key) here if you need to create one.
 - Familiar with creating an HMAC token using an API Key.

-# Get Management Bearer Token
+# Get Access Token
 You will need to generate an HMAC token for the following request using a `Tenant API Key`.

-**Note: If you already have a valid `Management Bearer Token` derived from a `Tenant API Key` then you can skip this tutorial.
-Use your existing `Management Bearer Token` rather than creating a new one.
-You don't have to create a new `Management Bearer Token` for each request.**
+**Note: If you already have a valid `Access Token` derived from a `Tenant API Key` then you can skip this tutorial.
+Use your existing `Access Token` rather than creating a new one.
+You don't have to create a new `Access Token` for each request.**

 #### Request
 Replace the `{hmac-token}` placeholder value with your actual HMAC token.